Statistics & methodology glossary

 - Cohort (±20% price, same category)

-- The narrow peer set used for Rankquant's cohort percentile: products in the same category and within a symmetric ±20% price band.
+- The narrow peer set used for Rankquant's in-cohort percentile: products in the same category and within a symmetric ±20% price band.
 A $100 product's cohort is $80–$120.
 When the natural band produces fewer than 20 cohort members, we expand the band until ≥20 are in scope and log the expansion on the product page.

 - Cohort re-ranking